easytocloud/aws-profile-organizer/README.md

 Environments are kept in ~/.aws/aws-envs in directories named after the environment.
 {: .note}

 You can (should?) display the current environment and profile in your prompt.
+If you already use zsh and oh-my-zsh, why not Have a look at our agnoster-based [oh-my-easytocloud](https://github.com/easytocloud/oh-my-easytocloud) prompt.

 ## Profile selection
 AWS CLI uses two files in ~/.aws to store profiles.
 Profiles can be used on the commanline explicitely, like: